jakerenzella/CSE-tute-scheduler/README.md

 ## Sample Data
 * Tutorials: Should be straight-forwards
 * preferences: I am not sure what the number exactly means...
 I will clarify.
 From CASTLE it comes back as either x.y where x is the availability and is either 0 = impossible, 1 = dislike, 2 = possible 3 = preferred.
 Also need to clarify how y works but I think it indicates if in person or online.
+These scores are being manipulated before going into the spreadsheet - I will clarify what's happening.